EquipQR/EquipQR/README.md

    The backend will be live at `http://localhost:8080` by default, unless otherwise specified in the environment setup.

 Ensure that your environment is properly configured with necessary configuration files and environment variables for a smooth deployment.
+Here's the updated and professional documentation with a section for Docker setup:

+---

+### Docker Setup

+#### Running with Docker

+To run EquipQR using Docker, follow these steps **after completing the environment setup**:

+1. **Ensure Environment Setup**

+   * Follow the steps outlined above to configure your environment and install dependencies.

+2. **Run Docker Compose**

+   * In the root directory of the project, execute the following command to start all services in the background:

+     ```bash
+     docker compose up -d
+     ```

+3. **View Docker Logs**

+   * To view logs from the Docker containers, run:

+     ```bash
+     docker compose logs -f
+     ```

+   The `docker-compose.yml` file in the project root directory defines the necessary configuration for running the application in containers.